Table of Contents

 Method 2: Using wmic command ( For Command Lover )

-Open command prompt and type "wmic" and press "Enter"
+Open the command prompt and type "wmic" and press "Enter"

-This will activate wmic interface and then type below code and press Enter
+This will activate wmic interface and then type the below code and press Enter

 CPU Get NumberOfCores,NumberOfLogicalProcessors /Format:List

-There you get the total logical and physical processor as shown below:
+There you get the totally logical and physical processor as shown below:

 Here, Total Logical Processor is 4 so , on each physical processor we have 4/2 = 2 logical processor.